-She first discovered this new kind of music when a girl “came to the tent one morning and began to sing about the ‘man’ who had left her,” John Work wrote about an interview with Rainey from the 1930s.
+It all started when a girl “came to the tent one morning and began to sing about the ‘man’ who had left her,” John Work wrote while recalling an interview with Rainey from the 1930s.

 “The song was so strange and poignant that it attracted much attention.
 Ma Rainey became so interested in it that she learned the song from the visitor and used it soon afterward in her act as an encore.”